-In addition, subsequent ordering will be paused until payment is received in full for the unpaid order.
-It is the retailer's responsibility to ensure the account the payment is being taken from is accessible and has sufficient funds.
+In addition, Retailer account will be suspended; pausing the retailer's ability to order additional cannabis products until payment is received in full for the unpaid order.
+It is the retailer's responsibility to ensure their account is accessible and has sufficient funds.

-Multiple incidents of failed payments may result in the cancellation of the retailer's cannabis licence at the discretion of AGLC.
+Multiple incidents of failed payments may result in the cancellation of the retailer's cannabis licence.

-Since PAD payments are not guaranteed, the retailer may be required to provide either a letter of credit (LOC) from their financial institution or provide AGLC with a cash security deposit (CSD).
-AGLC will determine the total amounts required for the LOC or the CSD; AGLC will also determine the LOC/CSD by a credit evaluation.
+PAD payments are not guaranteed funds and retailers may be required to provide either a Letter of Credit (LOC) from their financial institution or provide a cash security deposit (CSD).
+AGLC will use a credit evaluation to determine the total amounts required for the LOC or the CSD.